 Note: PLS 448 Development of the American Constitution and PLS 455 American Chief Executive may be used as Group A: Electives in United States History at the 300-400 level or Group C: Electives in History at the 300-400 level.

 IV.
 General electives as needed to meet the minimum requirements of 120 semester hours.

 History Minor

-Requirements s Must include HIS 221, 222, 225, and 226.
-Nine hours at 300-400 level required.
+Requirements Must include HIS 150 and HIS 160.
+Fifteen (15) hours at 300-400 level required.

 History/Political Science Major